open-telemetry/opentelemetry-collector-contrib/cmd/opampsupervisor/specification/README.md

   # The interval on which the Collector checks to see if it's been orphaned.
   orphan_detection_interval: 5s

+  # The maximum wait duration for retrieving bootstrapping information from the agent
+  bootstrap_timeout: 3s

   # Extra command line flags to pass to the Collector executable.
   args: